CCL Surgery Post-Op Care: Example Plan for Your Dog’s Recovery after Cruciate Ligament Surgery

 Regardless of which surgery you choose, however, the post-operative care and physical therapy are paramount to the successful outcome.

-That is why I’m very disturbed by the fact that so many people I talk to have not been told this and have not received any instructions in this regard.
+That is why I’m very disturbed that so many people I talk to have not been told this and have not received any instructions in this regard.

-I remember seeing this Yellow Lab in the park, who was visibly favoring his rear left leg.
+I remember seeing this Yellow Lab in the park, visibly favoring his rear left leg.
 When asked, the owner told me that he had a TPLO.
 He had the surgery a year ago and was still favoring the leg.
 A year after surgery, there is no such thing as still recovering.
-It could well be that the surgery didn’t go as well as hoped, but I think it is much more likely that the poor recovery was a result of a poor (or non-existing) post-operative rehabilitation.
+It could well be that the surgery didn’t go as well as hoped, but I think it is much more likely that the poor recovery resulted from a poor (or non-existing) post-operative rehabilitation.

-If your dog is having knee surgery, do make sure your surgeon, or vet, gives you detailed post-op rehabilitation and physical therapy plan!
+If your dog is having knee surgery, make sure your surgeon or vet gives you a detailed post-op rehabilitation and physical therapy plan!